 “It’s funny!
 It’s a dark comedy,” says Henderson.
-“Blackout: A One Woman Show,” is an autobiographical tale that involves sexual and emotional abuse and explores the cost of blending in to survive.
+“Blackout: A One Woman Show,” is an autobiographical tale that deals with the impact of abuse and explores the cost of blending in to survive.

 “It’s certainly not exclusively a comedy,” she says, “but it’s got lightness and hope and humor.”

 In March of 2020, she developed the performance as part of her studies at the University of Washington.
 When the pandemic curtailed live performances, Henderson adapted the piece to be live-streamed from her porch in Seattle as part of the Great Salt Lake Fringe Festival.

 This summer, Henderson has taken “Blackout” on tour to a series of West Coast venues, culminating with a pair of performances in Moab’s Star Theater on Friday, August 13 and Saturday, August 14.